 Gardening is back in a big way, especially since more and more people realize the advantages of growing their own food, flowers, and herbs in their backyard.
 It’s also never been better to have your own outdoor sanctuary!
 Even if you don’t have a lot of space, you can still grow a thriving garden with container pots.
 Whiskey/wine barrel container planter pots are a great option for a larger container garden.

 Barrel planters can serve as the centerpiece for your garden.
 They can be filled to the brim with bright decorative flowers to give a boring patio a facelift.
-Whiskey barrels can be used to grow all of your culinary kitchen herbs.
+Whiskey barrels can be used to grow all of your culinary kitchen herbs or for a large-capacity patio veggie planter.
 Wine barrels can be planted with graceful ornamental grasses for an elegant winery aesthetic.

 Whiskey barrels, wine barrels, or other similar wooden distilling barrels can be a great addition to your container garden or exterior decor.
 Read on to get all the whiskey barrel planter ideas you need to plan out your own whiskey barrel planter garden!